AdiliaEsmeArana/osticket-prereqs/README.md

 <img src="https://i.imgur.com/71on3qz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, I downloaded and installed the Rewrite Module.
 This system will properly route the URLs in the OS Ticket web application.
-The rewrite module is required for the OS Ticket to run and function properly.
+The Rewrite Module is required for the OS Ticket to run and function properly.
 </p>
 <br />